solid-contrib/conformance-test-harness/USAGE.md

 1. The test subject using the `target` option on the command line.

 When you run the server in a container, there are some important things to remember:
-* You cannot use localhost so you need to name your instance and use that name to access it from the test container.
+* You cannot use localhost, so you need to name your instance and use that name to access it from the test container.
   The CTH is set up to allow the name `server` so the URL will be https://server.
 * When using a domain name, you may hit the problem that DPoP verification requires https unless you are using localhost hence using `https` in the above URL.
 * As the image uses `https`, you need to provide a SSL certificate to the server which can be generated as a self-signed certificate (as seen in the CSS example below).
-* The CTH is setup to detect when you are using https://server, and will allow self-signed certificates.
-If you see an issue with DPoP verification rejecting self-signed certificates, the server being tested will need to be setup to have the same capability.
+* The CTH is set up to detect when you are using https://server, and will allow self-signed certificates.
+If you see an issue with DPoP verification rejecting self-signed certificates, the server being tested will need to be set up to have the same capability.
 For a Node based server, this is done by adding `NODE_TLS_REJECT_UNAUTHORIZED=0` to the environment before running the server.

 Some additional notes on using the Docker image: